Branching process representation for nonlinear first-order conservation PDEs in 1D: Introduction

+with detailed assumptions given in Section \ref{sec:main_results}.
+Roughly speaking, we show that $u(t, x) = \E[g(x, \mbf{T})],$ where $\mbf{T}$ is the total progeny vector of a multi-type branching process and $g$ is some function we will specify later in the paper.
+The branching process incorporates both the initial condition $u(0, x)$ and the nonlinearity $F$, and incorporates time $t$ as a parameter.
+We call such a solution the \emph{branching process representation} of the solution of \eqref{eq:first_order_cons_eq_main}.

+A particularly appealing feature of the branching process representation is that it can capture infinite gradients that may arise in the solution of the PDE\eqref{eq:first_order_cons_eq_main} under certain initial conditions and nonlinearities.
+More precisely, it is the criticality of the branching process that determines when and where the solution of the PDE \eqref{eq:first_order_cons_eq_main} develops infinite gradients.

-Similarly to how the heat equation plays a central role for the original Feynman-Kac formula, our technique is inspired by the intricate properties of the inviscid Burgers' equation.
-We expand on the recent results in probability theory suggesting that a connection with branching processes may be possible at least for the isolated case of the Burgers' equation.
-It was long known that Burgers' PDE, when supplied with very specific initial conditions, becomes the generating function transform of a widely used in statistical physics multiplicative coalescence equation \cite{menon2004,deaconu2000}.
-The later has been recently shown to be closely related to the connected components statistics in random graphs \cite{aldous_1999,normand2011,bertoin2012}, which can also be studied with branching processes through the so-called exploration principle \cite{durrett_2007,bertoin2010}.
-This suggests that one may read off the solution of the Burgers PDE from the total progeny distribution of a branching process with a certain offspring distribution.
+Analogous to how the heat equation plays a central role for the original Feynman-Kac formula, our technique is inspired by the inviscid Burgers' equation $u_t + u u_x = 0$, which is arguably the simplest first-order conservation PDE.
+Burgers' equation, when supplied with very specific initial conditions, becomes the generating function transform of Smoluchowski's multiplicative coalescence equation \cite{menon2004,deaconu2000}.
+The latter has been shown to be closely related to the connected components statistics in random graphs \cite{aldous_1999,normand2011,bertoin2012}, which can also be studied with branching processes through the so-called exploration principle \cite{durrett_2007,bertoin2010}.
+This suggests that one may read off the solution of Burgers' equation from the total progeny distribution of a branching process with a certain offspring distribution.
 To expand this observation into a technique, one needs to account for general initial conditions and general nonlinearity terms.
 In this paper, we show that switching to more general multi-type branching processes resolves both issues.
 To prove this statement we take a simple analytic route that does not depend on the analogy with random graphs.
-Namely, we combine Lagrange-Good inversion \cite{good_1960} and large deviation theory \cite{den_hollander_2000} to directly to show that the proposed branching process-inspired ansatz holds for the PDEs of interest.
+We use distributional self-similarity of the multi-type branching process together with Chernoff's bound to show that the proposed solution is well-defined and satisfies the PDE \eqref{eq:first_order_cons_eq_main}.